Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/chtmleditctrlbase-class.md

 ### <a name="parameters"></a>Parametry

 *szPath*<br/>
-Cesta a název souboru do kterého chcete uložit webové stránky.
+Cesta a název souboru, do kterého chcete uložit webovou stránku.

 ### <a name="return-value"></a>Návratová hodnota